AI Product Manager

 2. Business Acumen

-To be successful in this role, you need to understand the business side of product management.
+To be successful in this role, you need to understand the business side of product management in AI.
 This includes market research, pricing strategies, competitive analysis, and financial modeling.
 You should be able to identify market trends and opportunities for growth.

 3. Communication Skills